The Origins of the Second World War: Reception

-Taylor responded in the April 1965 issue of Past and Present: "The evidence for economic or political crises within Germany between 1937 and 1939 is very slight, if non-existent.
+Taylor's response in the April 1965 issue of Past and Present (Note: Reprinted as Paper 6 in the collection edited by Robertson (see Further reading).
+It opens with the words "Any author should be grateful for such careful scrutiny as Mr T W Mason has given to my book".) stated that "The evidence for economic or political crises within Germany between 1937 and 1939 is very slight, if not non-existent.
 Hitler cut German armaments plans by 30 per cent after Munich.
 He cut them again drastically after the fall of France and was reducing them even after the invasion of Russia.
 Indeed large-scale rearmament began only in the summer of 1943".
 Taylor also argued that Mason was wrong in attributing National Socialism to Hitler alone, ignoring the responsibility of the German people, and that National Socialism was the cause of European instability, with Taylor viewing the instability as already present before 1933.
 Taylor replied to Mason's accusation that Taylor ignored deeper forces at work in the background: "I fear I may not have emphasised the profound forces.
 Of course there was a general climate of feeling in the Europe of the nineteen-thirties which made war likely...Of course historians must explore the profound forces.
 But I am sometimes tempted to think that they talk so much about these profound forces in order to avoid doing the detailed work.
 I prefer detail to generalisations: a grave fault no doubt, but at least it helps to redress the balance".

 The press of West Germany had unanimously criticised Taylor's thesis.
 The historian Elizabeth Wiskemann wrote a letter to The Times Literary Supplement, quoting the many favourable reviews of Taylor's book in neo-Nazi publications.
 The German historian Golo Mann savaged the book in his review, claiming that Taylor attempted to prove Hitler's innocence and that Taylor was not concerned with historical truth but only in demonstrating the sophistication of his own mind.
 The German conservative historian Gerhard Ritter was also critical.
 When Taylor flew to Munich for a televised debate with a Swiss historian, the taxi driver who drove him from the airport asked him whether he knew an Englishman called A.J.P.
 Taylor.
 Taylor replied that he was A.J.P.
 Taylor.
 The driver stopped mid-traffic, told Taylor he had been part of Hitler's SS bodyguard and put out his hand to congratulate Taylor on proving that Hitler had not caused the war.